 Does the air emitting from your supply registers unexpectedly appear not cold enough?
 Look at the indoor portion of your air conditioner.
 This piece is housed inside your furnace or air handler, if you have a heat pump.
 If there’s water leaking onto the floor, there might be frost on the evaporator coil.
 The AC coil in the system may have frozen.
 You’ll need to defrost it before it can cool your house again.

 Here’s the things you should do.
 If you can’t get the coil back to normal, Wesley Wood Service Experts is here to help with air conditioning repair in West Chester backed by a 100% satisfaction guarantee.*

-Step 1: Set the Air Conditioning to Off and the Blower On
+Step 1: Switch the Air Conditioning Off and the Blower On

-Step 2: Diagnose the Issue
+Step 2: Pinpoint the Issue

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.